-If you want to get more greens into your life but don’t want to spend time washing, chopping, and stemming, this guide to baby greens is for you.
+If you want to get more fresh leafy greens into your life but don’t want to spend time washing, chopping, and stemming, this guide to baby greens is for you.

 A more exotic, purple-tinged variety of baby kale

 Use baby greens up quickly.
 Baby greens are more tender and perishable than their full-grown counterparts.
 If you buy them packaged and don’t use them up within 2 or 3 days, you mights start to see some leaves turn brown, slimy, and pretty yucky.
 Sorry for the unappetizing language, but that’s the truth.
 So do use them while they’re fresh and appealing.

 Wash even if triple-washed?
 If you purchase packaged baby greens, they’re usually labeled “triple-washed.”
 Personally, I still like to give them a good rinse, because you just never know.

 If tossing into a salad, make sure to dry before using, either in a salad spinner or blotted gently between clean tea towels.
 If adding to soups, stews, grain dishes, stir-fries, etc. it’s fine to add with just a little water clinging to the leaves.